amirhajibabaei/AutoForce/theforce/cl/README.md

 learning calculator and are the same for most ML tasks.
 The following tags are available
 ```
+# inputs
 covariance:      None, a kernal, folder-name for loading a pickled model (default=None)
 calculator:      None or 'VASP' (default=None)

-ediff:           energy sensitivity for sampling LCEs (default=0.041)
-fdiff:           forces sensitivity for sampling DFT data (default=0.082)
-coveps:          for skipping ML update (default=1e-4)
-covdiff:         usefull only in special cases (default=0.01)
+# outputs
 logfile:         file name for logging (default='active.log')
 pckl:            folder-name for pickling the ML model (default='model.pckl')
 tape:            for saving all of the model updates (default='model.sgpr')
+test:            single-point testing intervals (default=None)

+# sampling and optimization
+ediff:     (eV)  energy sensitivity for sampling LCEs (default ~ 2 kcal/mol)
+ediff_tot: (eV)  total energy sensitivity for sampling DFT data (default ~ 5 kcal/mol)
+fdiff:    (eV/A) forces sensitivity for sampling DFT data (default ~ 2 kcal/mol)
+noise_e:   (ev)  bias noise for total energies (default=ediff_tot)
+noise_f:  (ev/A) bias noise for forces (default=fdiff)
 ```
 These parameters are explained in detail in [theforce/calculator/README.md](https://github.com/amirhajibabaei/AutoForce/tree/master/theforce/calculator).
 The only difference is that here we specify the calculator by its name (e.g. `calculator='VASP'`).
+For a brief recap read the following.

 By default the ML model will be saved in a folder specified by `pckl` after every update.
 For loading the saved model in next simulations put the following line in `ARGS` after the first simulation has ended
 ```
-covariance = 'folder-name'
+covariance = 'model.pckl'
 ```
+Thus `covariance` is the input model and `pckl` is the output model.

 After sufficient training, one might want to use the result ML potential for fast simulations without further training.
-For this, all you need is to not specify any `calculator` in `ARGS` or set `calculator=None`.
+For this, all you need to do is to not specify any `calculator` in `ARGS` or set `calculator=None`.

-The main parameter is `fdiff` (eV/A) which controls the accuracy of the model for force predictions.
+The other paramteres which control the sampling and accuracy should be gradually tuned to get the desired accuracy.

 #### Parameters for MD (file=`ARGS`)
 The parameters for MD are also set in the `ARGS` file.